-A lot of EBD kids lack the emotional balance and maturity needed to remain focused and on-task for long periods of time.
-Instead of reprimanding these students for their lapses, make sure you build in short rest periods or mini-breaks into the school day.
+A lot of EBD kids lack the emotional balance and maturity needed to remain focused and on-task for long periods.
+Instead of reprimanding these students for their lapses, build in short rest periods or mini-breaks into the school day.
 Take time to periodically stop teaching and allow students to catch up if need be.
 Give them time to finish their assignment, and allow those who have finished to stretch, get out of their seats and move around a bit.
 This will allow them to burn off any excess energy that might have built up from sitting still for a long period of time.

 4. Fair Treatment for All

 Students with Emotional and Behavioral Disorders often do not respond very well to situations that appear unfair to them.
 This can trigger a cascade of negative emotions and acting-out behavior.
-If EBD students feel they are not being treated fairly and with the same consideration and respect as their peers, it is almost guaranteed to affect their behavior.
-To ensure that you are treating all of your students in a consistently fair manner, make sure you don’t bend your established rules for any student.
+If EBD students feel they are not being treated fairly and with the same consideration and respect as their peers, their behavior will be affected.
+To ensure that you are treating all of your students in a consistently fair manner, don’t bend your established rules for any student.
 Enforce the expected consequences every time, with every student.
 Allowing exceptions opens you up to accusations of being unfair.

 5. Use Motivational Strategies

 Unfortunately, Emotional and Behavioral Disorder students tend to have had a lot of negative experiences in school.
-Because of this, they often lack the desire or motivation to try and succeed.
-In order to avoid disruptive or off-task behaviors, take some extra steps to motivate these students.
+Therefore they often lack the desire or motivation to try to succeed.
+To avoid disruptive or off-task behaviors, take some extra steps to motivate these students.
 Offer them incentives for academic successes, large and small.
-Celebrate their hard work and praise their good efforts consistently.
+Celebrate their hard work, and praise their good efforts consistently.
 This can go a long way in giving these students the motivation to excel in your class.